English claims to the French throne: The Yorkists

 The humiliation of the loss of France destabilised England and was one of the causes of the civil war known as the Wars of the Roses (1455–1487), as Henry VI's Yorkist opponents held the Lancastrians responsible.
-In 1460, the Yorkist leader, Richard, Duke of York, attempted to depose Henry and formally submitted to the House of Lords his claim to both the English and French crowns.
-As well as being a male line descendant of Edward III, Richard was the heir of his late maternal uncle, Edmund Mortimer, Earl of March, who had arguably stronger claims than the Lancastrians to both the English and French crowns.
+In 1460, the Yorkist leader, Richard, Duke of York, attempted to depose Henry and formally submitted to Parliament his claim to both the English and French crowns.
+As well as being a Plantagenet and a male line descendant of Edward III, Richard was the heir of his late maternal uncle, Edmund Mortimer, 5th Earl of March, who had arguably stronger claims than the Lancastrians to both the English and French crowns.

-Richard was killed in battle in 1460 before he could make good his claim to the English throne but his son, Edward IV, succeeded in overthrowing Henry in 1461.
+Richard was killed in battle in 1460 before he could make good his claim to the English throne, but his son succeeded in overthrowing Henry in 1461, becoming Edward IV.
 However, the Lancastrians managed to briefly restore Henry to the throne in 1470 with the support of Louis XI of France.
 Edward recovered the throne the following year and, once he was secure, he re-asserted the claim to the French crown in response to Louis's interference.

 By the Treaty of London (1474), Edward made an alliance with the Duke of Burgundy, Charles the Bold, and agreed to invade France the following year to claim the crown and overthrow Louis as a usurper.
 It was also agreed that, as king of France, Edward would then grant Charles full sovereignty over his domains, which would be expanded to include Champagne, leaving the rest of the kingdom to Edward.
 As the historian Jonathan Sumption points out, "ostensibly, these were the old war aims of Henry V. But ... his real objective was more modest."
 He was more interested in ensuring that a peace with France could be negotiated which enhanced the security of his position as king of England.
 The invasion took place in 1475, and Louis bought off Edward at the Treaty of Picquigny with a large cash payment and the promise not to support his domestic enemies.
 Edward then withdrew his army.
 Thereafter, Edward adopted a peaceful, even timid, policy towards France.

 Shortly after Edward's death in 1483 his brother, Richard III, seized the throne.
 Richard included in his style king of France but also conceded the French kings' right to use the title.
 However, he adopted a generally more aggressive stance towards France than Edward had latterly, for example encouraging privateering in the English Channel.
 The consequence was that the French feared that he had plans to revive the Hundred Years' War and the claim to the French throne.
 In fact, Richard was responding to the French harbouring of the Lancastrian claimant, Henry Tudor, the future Henry VII.
-Richard's longer term intentions in relation to the claim to France are not known and after a two-year reign, he was overthrown by Henry.
+Richard's longer term intentions in relation to the claim to France are not known and, after a two-year reign, he was overthrown by Henry.
 Richard was the last Plantagenet king of England.